Centenary of the Easter Rising

+The centenary of the Easter Rising in Dublin, Ireland occurred in 2016.
+Many events were held throughout the country to mark the occasion.

+Events

-The centenary of the Easter Rising occurred in 2016.
-Many events occurred to mark the occasion.
-Note that Easter Day fell on 27 March in 2016 and on 23 April in 1916.
+Note that Easter Sunday fell on 27 March in 2016 and on 23 April in 1916.
 The Rising began on Easter Monday, 24 April 1916.

-Events
+20 January

-On 20 January, Ireland's first ever commemorative €2 coin went into circulation to mark the centenary year of the Easter Rising.
-It was designed by Emmet Mullins and featured, alongside the two years, a statue of Hibernia aboard the General Post Office and the word Hibernia in Book of Kells-influenced lettering.
+On 20 January 2016, Ireland's first-ever commemorative €2 coin went into circulation to mark the centenary.
+It was designed by Emmet Mullins and featured, alongside the years 1916 and 2016, a statue of Hibernia atop the General Post Office and the word Hibernia in Book of Kells-influenced lettering.

+26 March

-A weekend of commemorations marking the occasion began on Easter Eve (26 March), as President of Ireland Michael D. Higgins laid a wreath at the Garden of Remembrance in Dublin.
-This was preceded by traditional Irish song "The Parting Glass" being performed by the Island of Ireland Peace Choir and succeeded by a minute's silence.
+A weekend of commemorations marking the occasion began on Easter Eve (26 March), as President Michael D. Higgins laid a wreath at the Garden of Remembrance in Dublin.
+This was preceded by the traditional Irish song "The Parting Glass" being performed by the Island of Ireland Peace Choir and succeeded by a minute's silence.
 Acting Taoiseach Enda Kenny and Acting Tánaiste Joan Burton were also present.
-Relatives of the dead were there too and were only permitted to lay their own wreaths when President Higgins was done.
+Relatives of the dead laid their own wreaths following President Higgins.

-Later that day, President Higgins gave a keynote address at a ceremony in the Royal Dublin Society and met relatives of the dead, 4,000 of whom attended.
-President Higgins later attended a 1916 commemoration concert at Liberty Hall Theatre.
-On the same day, Acting Taoiseach Enda Kenny and Acting Arts Minister Heather Humphreys opened a permanent visitor centre at the General Post Office, scene of rebel occupation in 1916.
-Also attending was former Taoiseach Liam Cosgrave, whose father W. T. Cosgrave reopened the building in 1929 after it was put back together.
-A commemorative service was held at the Unitarian Church on St Stephen's Green, with the names of all Dublin fatalities read aloud.
+Later that day, the President gave a keynote address at a ceremony in the Royal Dublin Society and met 4,000 relatives of the dead.
+Later, he attended a commemorative concert at Liberty Hall Theatre.

+On the same day, Acting Taoiseach Enda Kenny and Acting Arts Minister Heather Humphreys opened a permanent visitor centre at the General Post Office, scene of the rebel occupation in 1916.
+Also attending was former Taoiseach Liam Cosgrave, whose father W. T. Cosgrave reopened the building in 1929 after the damage it sustained during the insurrection was repaired.

+A commemorative service was held at the Unitarian Church on St Stephen's Green, and the names of all the Rising fatalities in Dublin were read aloud.

+27 March

-The Easter Rising centenary parade occurred in Dublin city on Easter Day, 27 March.
-It was shown live on RTÉ and attended by such dignitaries as President Michael D. Higgins, Sabina Higgins, Taoiseach Enda Kenny, his wife, the Garda Commissioner Nóirín O'Sullivan, Ceann Comhairle Seán Ó Fearghaíl, former Presidents Mary Robinson and Mary McAleese, former Taoisigh Bertie Ahern (accompanied by his brother Noel Ahern), Brian Cowen and Liam Cosgrave, Fianna Fáil leader Micheál Martin and Martin McGuinness (representing the Office of the First Minister and deputy First Minister).
+The Easter Rising centenary parade occurred in Dublin city on Easter Sunday, 27 March.
+It was shown live on RTÉ Television and was attended by President Higgins and his wife Sabina, Taoiseach Enda Kenny and his wife Fionnuala, the Garda Commissioner Nóirín O'Sullivan, Ceann Comhairle Seán Ó Fearghaíl, former Presidents Mary Robinson and Mary McAleese, former Taoisigh Bertie Ahern (and his brother Noel), Brian Cowen and Liam Cosgrave, Fianna Fáil leader Micheál Martin, and Martin McGuinness (representing the Office of the First Minister and deputy First Minister in Northern Ireland).